czembower/vault-auditor/README.md

 ## Concurrency and Rate Limiting

 This tool can generate excessive load on a Vault cluster.
-Care should be token to test load in a test environment before running in production to ensure that the load applied is within acceptable tolerances.
+Care should be taken to evaluate load in a test environment before running in production to ensure that the load applied is within acceptable tolerances.

 The `rateLimit` option is the simplest method to control the generated load, and is effective as a global limiter regardless of `maxConcurrency`.
 The default